simonbowen/PNGify/README.md

 - Write some more tests
 - Allow user to specify a file already on the server via HTTP, maybe with a $_GET var
 - Rudimentary thumbnailing of the generated files
-- Don't hardcode the binary path of soffice